sabinthapa100/quenching_integration/README.txt

 ============================================================
  quenching_cuba_integration
- Version 1.0a
+ Version 1.1a
  Copyright (c) Michael Strickland and Sabin Thapa
- Nov 10 2023
+ Nov 26 2023
 ============================================================

 ------------------------------------------------------------
  REQUIREMENTS
 ------------------------------------------------------------

-This code requires Cuba library (https://feynarts.de/cuba/) installed in your machine.
-This code performs multidimen- -sional integration of our function using Cuhre, a deterministic algorithm based on cubature rules available in Cuba library.
+This code requires the Cuba library (feynarts.de/cuba/) to be installed in your machine.
+This code performs multidimensional integration using Cuhre, which is a deterministic algorithm based on cubature rules available in the Cuba library.

 ------------------------------------------------------------
  COMPILING